 Report and recommendations

 Our resulting report made a number of recommendations for LAPRA.
 These were designed to improve the safety, access and amenity value of the site.
-The recommendations were:
+They included:

 - Felling any severely diseased or damaged trees.

 - Clearing the paths by cutting back trees that had already fallen.

 - Reducing the canopy of four poplar trees.

 We produced a detailed plan to identify which trees required immediate attention.